 In the evening I removed the tent, took a hot shower, and had a tiny ouzo.
 I then went ashore to the Stigma taverna.
 Mr. Yiorgos and Mrs. Evrope greeted me very warmly.
-The couple with from the US flagged catamaran were were also there.
+The couple from the US flagged catamaran were also there.
 They are not Turkish, as I had assumed, but Israelis and very personable.
 We all 5 (the Israeli couple, Yiorgos, Evrope, and I) had a family dinner together.

 The night was windy but quiet.

 It was less windy this morning and taking advantage of that, after my coffee, I removed both the headsail and the mainsail and bundled them on the foredeck.
 This is an operation that is too dangerous to be performed while the boat is on a stand on land.
 But it is also rather difficult to perform while on the water with a strong wind, especially if you are all by yourself.
 So, it was a great relief to have this task behind me but it was also sad.
 No more sailing this year because Thetis is no longer a sailboat.

 I put up the tent.
 The rest of the day was fairly calm and not too cold, about 24°C (75.2°F) both outdoor and inside the cabin.
 Several S/Y arrived: 2 British, a German catamaran, and one with the Irish flag with a family.

 Around 4:30 I removed the tent.
 Later I went to the Stigma for dinner.
 I met the Irish family.
 The father and mother spend their winters on and off their boat which is based in Evros in Lakki.
 They are now on their way to Samos where their daughter and her husband will take a plane back to Ireland.
 I had a light meal of a meat patty with tomato sauce and freshly fried potatoes and a salad.